Updated Oct. 29, 2020

 Virtual instruction with specific class times as noted in the course timetable for lectures and other activities.
 Faculty and instructors also have the flexibility to integrate additional online activities directly with the class and/or individual students.

 - Online instruction with on-campus elements: On-campus activities will include labs, tutorials, and studio components.
 Classrooms, labs, and studios will undergo a number of adjustments consistent with public health guidelines and the continuing need for physical distancing.

 - Unscheduled, online instruction: These courses provide students with the flexibility to complete a course based primarily on their own schedule.
 They will provide flexible options for students who wish to study online and/or who will be residing outside the province in time zones that would make it difficult for them to align with courses scheduled in the Atlantic Time Zone.

 Each course is labelled clearly in Connect and on the winter timetable.
 You can also find supplementary information on course requirements and delivery formats for a limited number of winter term courses.
 This information will help you with planning for the winter 2021 term by providing details that are not available on the timetable or in Connect.
 In some cases, this information clarifies how often you will be required to meet in person for courses with scheduled on-campus elements.
 In other cases, it indicates an option such as the opportunity to complete an in-person course remotely if you are unable to be on campus.

 Additional information and FAQs around course registration and delivery is available at https://www.mta.ca/reghelp/

 Update for students, by degree

-Experiential learning opportunities will be available during the coming year.
-Faculty who typically offer experiential learning in their courses are working to develop new and innovative ways to engage students.
+Experiential learning opportunities are available.
+Faculty who typically offer experiential learning in their courses have worked to develop new and innovative ways to engage students.
 In addition, the Office of Experiential Learning & Career Development is exploring a range of opportunities, many of which will be virtual/online for students who require flexibility.
 This includes a variety of internships with our off-campus partners.

 Tuition & fees